bursonic/driveMalta/Cars/Alertness.md

 3. An area covered by your right hand mirror
 4. **An area not covered by your mirrors**

+###4551 - CARS1.4

+Objects or articles hanging from your interior mirror may:

+1. **Distract your attention**
+2. Help your concentration
+3. **Restrict your view**
+4. Improve your driving

+###4552 - CARS1.5

+When driving you are most likely to lose concentration if you:

+1. **Listen to very loud music**
+2. **Use a mobile phone**
+3. Look at the door mirrors
+4. Switch on the heated rear window

+###4553 - CARS1.6

+When driving which four are most likely to cause you to lose concentration

+1. **Looking at a map**
+2. **Tuning your car radio**
+3. **Talking into a microphone**
+4. **Using a mobile phone**
+5. Using the demisters
+6. Checking the mirrors

+###4554 - CARS1.8

+You are driving on a wet road and you have to stop your vehicle in an emergency.
+You should:

+1. Give an arm signal
+2. **Keep both hands on the wheel**
+3. Select reverse gear
+4. Apply the handbrake and footbrake together

+###4555 - CARS1.11

+Which of the following may cause distraction on a long journey?

+1. **Putting in a cassette tape/ CD**
+2. **Using a mobile phone**
+3. **Arguing with a passenger**
+4. **Loud music**
+5. Pulling up to tune the radio
+6. Stopping regularly to rest

+###4556 - CARS1.20

+You want to use a mobile phone whilst driving the car.
+You should only use the phone:

+1. **After stopping in a suitable place**
+2. If you feel your driving will be unaffected
+3. If you are driving on a motorway
+4. When driving on a quiet minor roads

 ###4213 - CARS1.7

 What does the abbreviation MSM mean?